optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

 ==================================

-Real world optimization problems often comprise Parameters of vastly different orders of magnitudes.
+Real world optimization problems often comprise parameters of vastly different orders of magnitudes.
 This is typically not a problem for gradient based optimization algorithms but can considerably slow down derivative free optimizers.
 Below we describe three simple heuristics to improve the scaling of optimization problems and discuss the pros